dcs25-achiwaya-cyber/Student-marks-calculator-/README.md

 - Grade: Distinction

 ## Limitations
+- it doesn't keep data for records of results executed
+- the system may display errors for incorrect data inputs e.g. Letters
 - the grading scale is unchangeable unless the actual code itself is modified
-- it doesn't work for wrong inputs entered in the program
-- it has storage limitations since it does not save data processed
 - it capacity is limited for one student at a time

 ## Assumptions